cac-admin/mohawk-corpora/README.md

 ```bash
 docker build-compose build
 ```
 This modifies a canonical postgresql docker image to support unaccent of strings for searching.
 It also builds the docker image for this repository.
+This calls the `initialise` service which does some django management commands.

 ## Running Django manually
 You might need to run django administration commands such as makemessages which is used to create locale files for multi-language support.
 In order to do this you should mount your repo into the docker image when you run it so those changes are reflected in your local files,